CoverGenius/db_relocate/README.md

 ### AWS configuration block options
 Name              | Description
 ------------------|------------
-`profile`         | (default: default) The AWS profile name to use when connecting to the AWS services.
+`profile`         | (default: "") The AWS profile name to use when connecting to the AWS services.
+If not specified db_relocate will try to use instance profile attached to ec2 instance it is running on.
 `region`          | (default: us-east-1) The AWS region to use when connecting to the AWS services.

 ### Source database configuration block options